 - managing minimum access to records

 And as patients, we have to do our part to keep our personal medical information safe by:

 - using patient portals whenever possible to get information

 - working with healthcare providers, not against them

-For some, the HIPAA Security Rule affects how we work, for others it affects how we communicate, but ultimately it’s about keeping patient medical information secure for all of us.
+For some, the HIPAA Security Rule affects how we work, and for others, it affects how we communicate, but ultimately it’s about keeping patient medical information secure for all of us.

-Within the current Covid-19 landscape, we’re all experiencing more challenges.
-Healthcare has been forced to undergo sweeping changes that make maintaining privacy compliance even more difficult.
-Among these we have:
+Within the current landscape, we’re all experiencing more challenges.
+Healthcare has undergone sweeping changes that make maintaining privacy compliance even more difficult.
+Among these, we have:

-- Telehealth Visits – unless absolutely necessary, patients are making virtual visits, maintaining data protection over the internet requires new and more complex security procedures
+- Telehealth Visits – many patients prefer virtual visits, and maintaining data protection over the internet requires new and more complex security procedures

-- Increased Patient Ratios – between physical distancing guidelines and smaller available staffs, things can get hectic, creating the opportunity for HIPAA Compliance mistakes
+- Increased Patient Ratios – with the potential of more visits in a day, things can get hectic, creating the opportunity for HIPAA Compliance mistakes

-- Multiple Care Providers – with more testing primary care physicians are receiving results from multiple labs, which means data moving at a faster pace that could lead to a higher rate of security errors
+- Multiple Care Providers – primary care physicians often receive results from multiple labs, which means data moving at a faster pace that could lead to a higher rate of security errors

 Maintaining secure PHI is important to everyone.
 It all begins with a Risk Assessment – one of the many services provided by CLARK, so if you’re not sure where to get started, give us a call at 301-456-6931 or send an email to [email protected].